Fullerton Odd Fellows Temple

 The Fullerton Odd Fellows Temple, also known as IOOF Building or Independent Order of Odd Fellows Lodge No.103 or Williams Building, is located in Fullerton, Orange County, California.
 It was designed by Oliver S. Compton-Hall and built during 1927-28 for the Independent Order of Odd Fellows Lodge Number 103, which existed from 1901 to 1981.

-It is located in the historic downtown area of Fulton, facing the Santa Fe Railway line.
+It is located in the historic downtown area of Fullerton, facing the Santa Fe Railway line.

 It served historically as an Independent Order of Odd Fellows—IOOF Temple, a Moose Lodge, a meeting hall, a specialty store, a post office, and a music facility.
 It was built in Early Commercial style.

 The Fullerton Odd Fellows Temple was listed on the National Register of Historic Places in 2002.